Prophet Muhammad (peace be upon him) and the Taking of Poison:

 First of all, Wood seems to be confusing Islam, which teaches no such thing (see here) with his Bible (see here).

 Secondly, this woman did not act alone.
-Rather, she was following orders of others.
-Furthermore, the battle was over at the time and Khaibar was conquered.
+Rather, she was following the orders of others.
+Furthermore, the battle was over at the time, and Khaibar was conquered.
 (See Saheeh Bukhari, Volume 7, Book 71, Number 669).
 Also, the Prophet (peace be upon him) wouldn't have known whether the Jews were offering a sheep as a sign of truce and friendship, given that the fighting was over or not.
 He took a judgment call and trusted them.
-Now just because he made an error in judgment, that in no way implies that he is a liar deceiving others about his claims of prophethood.
+Now, just because he made an error in judgment does not in any way imply that he is a liar deceiving others about his claims of prophethood.
 There is simply no connection between making an honest error in judgment and honesty.

 Fourth Argument: